Need help? Call Us: (956) 712-2156

 In-home care means your loved one stays at home.
 A home health aide with daily tasks, including cooking, cleaning, and personal care.
 Care can be part-time or full-time.
 Hourly rates usually range from $25 to $35 per hour for part-time help; full-time live-in care costs between $6,500 and $10,000 per month.
 Many seniors find this option more comfortable and familiar.

 Assisted living provides housing, meals, and daily assistance in a community setting.
-The average cost ranges from $4,000 to $6,000 per month, and sometimes exceeds this amount.
+The average cost ranges from $4,000 to $6,000 per month and can exceed this amount.
 This includes room, board, and 24/7 support.
 Additional fees may apply for medical or memory care services.

 In-home care usually costs less for part-time needs.
 Assisted living may be better if your loved one needs constant supervision or exceptional medical help.
 Prices for both vary by location.
 In Zapata, TX, home care rates often stay near the national average.